hlpullen/quickviewer/doc/image.md

 - The y-axis increase down each column, and points from the patient's front to back (posterior).
 - The z-axis increases along the slice index, and points from the patient's feet to head (superior).

 A canonical nifti-style array and affine can be obtained by running `Image.get_nifti_array_and_affine()`.
 By convention, this points in the same z direction but has x and y axes reversed (Right, Anterior, Superior).
-In the affine matrix, the x and y origins will therefore be flipped to refer to the opposite end of the scale.
+In the affine matrix, the x and y origins are therefore defined as being at the opposite end of the scale.

 Note that positions can also be specified in terms of slice number:
 - For x and y, slice number is just numpy array index + 1 (slice number ranges from 1 - n_voxels, whereas array index ranges from 0 - n_voxels-1)